Lesson #02: Multi-signature Transactions

 Add MeshProvider

-In order to use Mesh React, we need to wrap our application with the MeshProvider component.
-Open the src/app/layout.tsx file and add the following code:
+To use Mesh React, wrap your application with the MeshProvider component.
+Open the src/app/layout.tsx file and add:

 import "@/styles/globals.css";